vector-php/vector/docs/auto-generate/Lib/ArrayList.md

 Parameter | Type | Description
 -|-|-
-$f | callable | callable $f    Function to call for each element
+$f | callable | Function to call for each element
-$list | array | array    $list List to call function on return | array | array          New list of elements after calling $f for the original list elements
+$list | array | List to call function on return | array | New list of elements after calling $f for the original list elements

 ---